space-concordia-robotics/robotics-logger/README.md

 The logger loop then ends, the logger shuts down and the pipe is closed.
 You don't need to close the connection each time you send a message.

-TODO: Optional simultaneous output to stdout, test on Windows and OSX
+TODO: Optional simultaneous output to stdout